 Understanding the Roots of Autism

-New preliminary research, produced in part by PHI's Child Health and Development Studies, finds that grandparents' behavior could be linked to an increased risk of autism in grandchildren.
+New preliminary research by PHI's Child Health and Development Studies and colleagues finds that grandfathers' smoking and alcohol intake could be linked to an increased risk of autism in their grandchildren.

 3 generations of families included in CHDS research

-Larger epidemiologic studies with information on the grandparents’ and parents’ generations and animal studies are needed to confirm these findings and investigate biological mechanisms, including epigenetic alterations to the germ line.
+Results were presented in an abstract at the International Society for Autism Research Conference in 2020.
+The CHDS researchers noted that larger epidemiologic studies with information on the grandparent and parent generations and animal studies are needed to confirm these findings and investigate biological mechanisms, including possible epigenetic alterations to the germ line.